CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     >
    ![A screenshot of Azure Cloud Shell showing the command output.](media/controller.png "View the ingress controller LoadBalancer")

-5. Within the Azure Cloud Shell, create a script to update the public DNS name for the external ingress IP.
+5. Within the Windows command terminal, create a script to update the public DNS name for the external ingress IP.

    ```bash
    code update-ip.sh
    ```

    Paste the following as the contents.
-Be sure to replace the following placeholders in the script:
+Make sure to replace the following placeholders in the script:

    - `[INGRESS PUBLIC IP]`: Replace this with the IP Address copied from step 5.
    - `[ KUBERNETES_NODE_RG]`: Replace the `SUFFIX` with this value **<inject key="DeploymentID" />** and `REGION` with the region of your resource group: **<inject key="Region" />**.